 An additional question is whether or not it is a pre-determined choice by mothers to give birth out of wedlock, without a de jure relationship.
 Do they base their decision on values?
-Is it a final decision or is it made out of necessity generated by various individual reasons, circumstances that might eventually still lead to marriage?
-In other words, is this a conscious opposition to de jure marriage (an 'anti-marriage attitude') that could be interpreted as a passing tendency of radical anti-traditionalism typical of a specific social stratum?
-Or are we witnessing a slow transformation whereby new trends gradually reduce the importance, significance and timing of the ceremonial act and legal binding within the relationship between parents?
-Exploration of the weight, trend and intensity of value changes can help us to find answers to such questions.
-Is this the start of an irreversible process resulting in the gradual disappearance of traditional family life based on marriage, or can we expect to see various, equally valued living arrangements in addition to the survival de jure of marriage?
-This last scenario is suggested by previous results showing the lack of anti-marriage sentiments among younger generations, who have difficulties accepting certain marriage-related 'necessities' (such as the obligatory adherence to moral and religious rules, the parents' involvement in family matters, adaptation to judgements of others, etc.).
-Younger generations seem to have an ever-increasing preference to the sovereign right to choose between living arrangements.
-They expect an overall social recognition of this right without any moral judgement of the advantages and disadvantages of marriage versus cohabitation.
+Is it a final decision or is it made out of necessity generated by various individual reasons, circumstances that could still lead to marriage eventually?
+In other words, is this a conscious opposition to de jure marriage ("anti-marriage attitude") that could be interpreted as a passing tendency of radical anti-traditionalism being typical of a specific social stratum?
+Or are we witnessing a slow transformation, which new trends gradually reduce the importance, significance, timing of a ceremonial act and legal binding within the relationship between parents?
+Exploration of the weight, trend and intensity of value changes can help us in finding answers to questions like.
+Is this the start of an irreversible process resulting in gradual disappearance of the traditional family life based on marriage, or can we expect to see various, equally valued living arrangements in addition to the survival de jure marriage?
+This last scenario is supported by previous results showing the lack of anti-marriage sentiments among younger generations.
+Instead, younger generations revealed their difficulty accepting certain marriage-related "necessities" (such as the obligatory adherence to moral and religious rules, the parents' involvement in family matters, adaptation to judgements of others, etc.).
+Younger generations seem to have an ever-increasing preference to have sovereign right to choose between living arrangements.
+They expect an overall social recognition of this right without making any moral judgement of the advantages and disadvantages of marriage versus cohabitation.

 These questions are common in the most recent sociological literature on families.
-Pregnancy and the birth of a child bring the woman or couple to a crucial juncture in the relationship requiring them to make a definite choice within a limited time.
-Do they want to have the child in a freely selected, looser, more liberal permanent relationship, do they prefer 'testing' their relationship and postponing the decision or do they choose to legitimise their relationship in the near future?
-Of course, decisions to marry may be driven by several reasons: to fulfil an internal moral drive, to gain recognition from family and peers or to assure the future of a child.
-This crucial period (i.e. the postnatal months) in family life and participants' value-driven decisions can be examined more closely by examining the 1996 questionnaire of 1500 women who gave birth out of wedlock in 1995.
+Pregnancy and the birth of a child bring the woman or couple to a crucial point requiring them to make a definite choice within a limited time.
+Do they want to have the child in a freely selected, looser, more liberal relationship permanently, do they prefer "testing" their relationship and postponing the decision or do they choose to legitimise their relationship very soon?
+Of course, decisions to marry may be driven by several reasons: to fulfil an internal moral drive, to gain recognition from their family and peers or to assure the future of their child.
+This crucial period (i.e. the postnatal months) in the family life and the participants' value-driven decisions can be examined more closely by utilising the 1996 questionnaire of 1500 women who gave birth out of wedlock in 1995.

-The data in this survey indicates a cohabitation ratio of 74% proving that the significant rise in extramarital births has been mainly a result of the spread of cohabitation.
-One fifth of these pregnancies are born to parents in separate but close relationships and only a small fraction (6%) of them came from casual relationships.
+The data of this survey indicate a cohabitation ratio of 74% proving that the significant rise in extramarital births has mainly been a result of the spread of cohabitation.
+One fifth of these pregnancies are born to parents in close relationships but living apart and only a small fraction (6%) of them came from occasional relationship.
 At the time of data collection (within one year of the birth), most of the mothers still lived together with the father of the child.
-64% of the mothers were still in cohabitation and 6% had married, whereas 30% remained single, raising their children alone.
+64% of the mothers were still in cohabitation and 6% had got married, whereas 30% remained single, raising their children alone.

-Relevant data demonstrate Hungary's similarity to several Western European countries in terms of the father's presence.
-For instance, in Sweden - with a high ratio of births out of wedlock - 80-90% of the parents live in some form of stable relationship.
+Relevant data demonstrate Hungary's similarity to several Western European countries in terms of father's presence.
+For instance, in Sweden - with a high ratio of births out of wedlock - 80-90% of the parents live in some form of a stable relationship.
 The cohabitation ratio in the Netherlands and Belgium, with lower illegitimate fertility, is similarly high.
 In contrast in Germany, lonely mothers make up the greatest group.